jbazann/jbazann/README.md

 Between thick walls of encapsulation echoes a constant beat.
   Iterating over its truth, it shall coerce itself into responses.

-In declarative cries breaks redundant behavior.
+Beyond declarative cries breaks redundant behavior.
   Threading needles of principle, it shall refactor the perfect patterns.

 Far out of scope are the images of release.